The Most Comprehensive Guide to Google Ads Marketing for SaaS

-We’re going to use a random SaaS company (not a client of ours) as an example to take you through exactly how we would approach the keyword research and estimates exercise.
+We will use a random SaaS company (not our client) as an example to take you through exactly how we would approach the keyword research and estimates exercise.
 Let’s use a leading company in the proposal software space, Proposify.
-In the (fake) discovery call we had with Proposify, they informed us they had an initial Google Ads budget of $10,000 p/m.
+In the (fake) discovery call with Proposify, they informed us they had an initial Google Ads budget of $10,000 p/m.

-These get segmented to provide data specific to each product or service for insights as to how one might perform against another.
+These get segmented to provide data specific to each product or service for insights into how one might perform against another.
 The goal is to understand what budget should be allocated to each product or service based on your business objectives, traffic estimates and realistic click-through rates.

-For Proposify, they provide four leading solutions being proposals, quotes, contracts & agreements, and electronic signatures.
-They also niche into specific industries; marketing, SaaS, construction, etc. This is likely the segments they would want insights for if we were to perform an opportunity analysis.
-To simplify things, we’ll only be using their four leading solutions mentioned above in this example.
+For Proposify, they provide four leading solutions proposals, quotes, contracts & agreements, and electronic signatures.
+They also niche into specific industries; marketing, SaaS, construction, etc. These are likely the segments they would want insights into if we were to perform an opportunity analysis.
+We’ll only use the four leading solutions mentioned above in this example to simplify things.